UDN

 Remote Routing Mechanism

-When an UnrealScript function is called during a network game, and that function has a replication condition, the condition is evaluated and execution progresses as follows:
+When an UnrealScript function is called during a network game, and that function has a replication keyword, the keyword is evaluated and execution progresses as follows:

 If a function marked with the server keyword is called on a client, it will be replicated to the server.
 Conversely, when a function marked with the client keyword is called on the server, it will be replicated to the client which owns that Actor.